llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize/use-designated-initializers.rst

 new fields in the middle of a struct or class type.
 The same confusion might arise when changing the order of fields.

-C++ 20 supports the designated initializer syntax for aggregate types.
+C++20 supports the designated initializer syntax for aggregate types.
 By applying it, we can always be sure that aggregates are constructed correctly, because every variable being initialized is referenced by name.

-Even when compiling in a language version older than C++ 20, depending on you compiler, designated initializers are potentially supported.
-Therefore, the check is not restricted to C++ 20 and older.
+Even when compiling in a language version older than C++20, depending on you compiler, designated initializers are potentially supported.
+Therefore, the check is not restricted to C++20 and older.

 Example: